trufflesecurity/trufflehog/README.md

 ```

 ## How it works
-This module will go through the entire commit history of each branch, and check each diff from each commit, and evaluate the shannon entropy for both the base64 char set and hexidecimal char set for every blob of text in each diff.
-If at any point a high entropy string is detected, it will print to the screen.
+This module will go through the entire commit history of each branch, and check each diff from each commit, and evaluate the shannon entropy for both the base64 char set and hexidecimal char set for every blob of text greater than 20 characters comprised of those character sets in each diff.
+If at any point a high entropy string >20 characters is detected, it will print to the screen.

+## Wishlist

+- A way to detect and not scan binary diffs
+- Don't rescan diffs if already looked at in another branch